The chart compares the amounts of waste that were produced in six countries in the years 1980,

 The trends for Ireland and Korea were noticeably different from those described above.
 In Ireland, waste production increased more than eightfold, from only 0.6 million tonnes in 1980 to 5 million tonnes in 2000.
 Korea, by contrast, cut its waste output by 12 million tonnes between 1990 and 2000.

-- The graph below shows the proportion of the population aged 65 and over between 1940 and 2040 in three different countries Summarize the information by selecting and reporting the main features and make comparisons where relevant
+- The three pie charts below show the changes in annual spending by a particular UK school in 1981 1991 and 2001 Summarize the information by selecting and reporting the main features and make comparisons where relevant 67